 - Say No To Exploitation In TV

-Close to 350 people took part in BECTU's survey into working conditions in Factuals run during January 2013.
+In 2013, close to 350 people took part in the union's first survey.
 Strong and consistent themes emerged which underline the importance of the Say No to Exploitation in TV campaign.